wavemotion-dave/DS994a/README.md

 Installation :
 -----------------------
+* To run this on your DS or DSi (or 2DS/3DS) requires that you have the ability to launch homebrews.
+For the older DS units, this is usually accomplished via a FlashCart such as the R4 or one of the many clones.
+These tend to run about US$25.
+If you have a DSi or above, you can soft-mod your unit and run something like Twilight Menu++ or Unlaunch which will run homebrew software on the DS.
+The DSi has a convienent SD card slot on the side that saw very little use back in the day but is a great way to enjoy homebrews.
+See https://dsi.cfw.guide/ to get started on how to soft-mod your unit.
 * You will need the two console BIOS files as described below.
 Place both .bin BIOS files into /roms/bios (you can just make the directory on your SD card).
 * You will also need the emulator itself.
 You can get this from the GitHub page - the only file you need here is DS994a.nds (the .nds is a Nintendo executable file).
 You can put this anywhere - most people put the .nds file into the root of the SD card.
 * If you want to play disk based games (Adventure, Tunnels of Doom, etc) you will need 994adisk.bin (often just named disk.bin but you need to rename it and put it into /roms/bios).